 It might seem like direct mail should be dying out, considering the crazy digital age we live in, but this form of marketing is still thriving and it continues to work for businesses—if utilized as part of an integrated approach.
-Direct mail marketing remains effective and can be an exciting way to keep in contact with current customers and reach potential ones.
+Direct mail marketing for businesses can be an effective and exciting way to keep in contact with current customers and reach new ones.
 Determining the best way to reach your target demographic and understanding the best course of action when it comes to direct mail marketing still yields successful results, as long as you approach with enthusiasm!

 When deciding whether or not direct mail makes sense for your business, the first step is to evaluate your target market.
 If you’re focusing on a younger target demographic for your campaign, such as teenagers and college students, this might not always be the most fruitful option.
 It’s unlikely that teenagers in households are the ones going through the mail and it might be difficult for you to obtain the correct address for reaching a college student, considering they aren’t always in the same place.
 Those who have retired, stay at home moms, or other people who are likely to bring in and sort the mail every day, might be better suited for direct mail marketing campaigns.